scdoshi/django-notifier/README.md

 django-notifier
 ===============

-Django app to manage notification preferences and permissions per user or group.
+Send notifications (Email, SMS etc) and manage preferences and permissions per user and group.

 To register a notification:
 notifier.create_notification('test-notification')